 Primary road routes are the sections of road network we treat first when it is forecast that road surface temperatures will fall below freezing.

-These routes will be treated between 6am and 8.30am and at a time in the evening before the forecasted time that road surface temperatures will fall below freezing.
+These routes will be treated between 6am-8.30am and at a time in the evening before the forecasted time that road surface temperatures will fall below freezing.

-Secondary road routes are all other maintained roads within our road network.
+Any roads that are not defined as primary fall into the secondary or tertiary headings.
 Secondary road routes are treated when no further treatment of primary road routes is required.

-You can contact winter maintenance online or call customer services on 0300 100 1800 regarding gritting or snow clearing.
+You can submit an adverse weather enquiry online or phone our Customer Advice and Support Service on 0300 100 1800 regarding gritting or snow clearing.
 Calls should be essential or emergency enquiries on public roads only.